 American chestnuts (Castanea dentata), once prominent in the eastern U.S. landscape, all but disappeared in the mid-1900s when chestnut blight eradicated nearly all of these popular trees.
-Blight resistant varieties of Chinese chestnut (Castanea mollissima) are a viable alternative for commercial chestnut production.
+Blight-resistant varieties of Chinese chestnut (Castanea mollissima) are viable alternatives for commercial chestnut production.
 Chestnuts are low in fat compared with other nuts and are receiving attention from the health food industry.
-These nuts are eaten roasted, boiled, sautéed, and a few varieties (such as Qing) are consumed fresh.
+These nuts are eaten roasted, boiled, or sautéed.
 Chestnuts may be incorporated into various recipes, such as stuffing, vegetable dishes, casseroles, and desserts.
 Dried chestnuts can be ground into flour as a substitute for wheat flour or corn meal.

 Chestnut trees may be established from seeds, seedlings, or grafted trees.
 Planting grafted trees is preferred for consistency in yield, ripening, size, and quality of the nuts produced.
 While seedling trees are generally more readily available and less expensive to purchase, grafted trees come into bearing sooner than seedlings.
-Graft incompatibility can occur several years after planting.
+Grafted trees should have a genetically similar rootstock to avoid delayed graft incompatibility several years after planting.
+Grafted tree survival is more likely when the rootstock is a seedling of the scion cultivar.
 There are a number of Chinese chestnut cultivars and hybrids that are well adapted to Kentucky conditions.
 Nut characteristics, such as size, flavor, cracking quality, and storage life can vary among varieties.
 It is particularly important to choose selections resistant to chestnut blight, and cultivars that produce the largest nuts such as Qing.
 Most markets require large chestnuts.
 Chinese chestnuts are self-sterile, so two or more different cultivars are required for good pollination.